EEGKit/openvibe-designer/README.md

     windows-launch-visual-studio.cmd --sdk "PATH_CERTIVIBE"

 Note that currently, only building the project in Release mode is supported if you are using Visual Studio.

+### Linux

+#### Installing Studio Dependencies

+This installation guide supposes that you have already installed the CertiViBE dependencies.

+Go to `PATH_STUDIO_SOURCE/scripts` and run

+    perl linux-install-dependencies.pl

+You will be asked for your root password which you have to grant to the script.

+#### Compile the source code via the script

+The build script is in `PATH_STUDIO_SOURCE/scripts`

+Run it as so:

+    ./unix-build --sdk=PATH_CERTIVIBE

+This will build and install Studio in release mode into `PATH_STUDIO_SOURCE/build/dist`